Overview

 - Enigm Command actions should be authenticated, authorized, and auditable.

-- Network services should support policy without requiring disclosure of protected content.
+- Enigm Proxy and VPN Service should support network privacy and metadata reduction without requiring disclosure of protected content.

 - Enigm Key should use authenticated, encrypted communication and event-bound emergency data handling.